How we can help

-(1) A person is guilty of an offence if, while disqualified for holding or obtaining a licence, he/she
+A person is guilty of an offence if, while disqualified from holding or obtaining a licence, they obtain a licence, or drive a motor vehicle on a public road.

 Defence cases include: